 Selection of papers: The organizing committee pre-selects a set of papers for possible presentations.
 It is also possible to propose alternative papers to the organizing committee.
-Presentations of preliminary projects are also very welcome and encouraged.
+Presentations of preliminary projects are also very welcome but subject to the approval of the organizing committee.